grinnell-cs/csc151-dh/_labs/procedures.md

   We explore techniques for writing proceres in Racket.
 preimg: true
 notes: |
-  This took students more than seventy minutes.
-I ended up making it take two class days.
+  In Fall 2021, this took students more than seventy minutes.
+I cut back a bit in spring 2022.
 ---

 ## Syntax to remember